kyverno/website/content/en/docs/Writing policies/verify-images/sigstore/_index.md

 ## Ignoring Tlogs and SCT Verification

-Cosign 2.0 ( Kyverno version >= 1.11 ) verifies rekor entries for both key-based and identity-based signing.
+Cosign 2.0 verifies rekor entries for both key-based and identity-based signing.
 To disable this set `ignoreTlog: true` in kyverno policies:

 ```yaml
 verifyImages: